AritroSaha10/ICS4U0/README.md

 Please do not plagarize my code (submit my work as yours).

 ## Copyright
-© Copyright Aritro Saha 2023.
-All rights reserved.
+View [LICENSE](LICENSE) for more information.
 All of the [outlines / tasks / criterias](https://github.com/johnfraserss/ICS4U) belong to my teacher.